Rovhona/Quiz-Master/README.md

 ---

-Built with ❤️ using React and TypeScript
+Built with ❤️ BY Rovhona Mudau using React and TypeScript